Skip to main content Skip to secondary navigation

 Main content start

 The Mel Lane Student Grants program offers grants for Stanford student-driven-and-managed environmental projects that make a measurable impact on sustainability issues through direct activities or applied research.
+Taking place over winter and spring quarters, projects should involve a group of Stanford students (undergraduate, graduate, or a combination of both).
 Preference is given to projects that focus on environmental sustainability within one of the following topic areas: climate, ecosystem services and conservation, environmental health, environmental justice and equity, food security, freshwater, oceans, and sustainable development generally.
 We will also consider other areas within climate and sustainability.

 About Mel Lane